 Sri Lanka didn’t perform well in this two years cycle but their one batsman batted brilliantly in the tournament – Dimuth Karunaratne.
 He smashed 4 centuries in 18 innings in World Test Championship and holds the 7th spot on this list of highest run getters.
 Karunaratne played 18 innings in World Test Championship and scored 999 runs.

-Karunaratne smashed 122 runs in a Test match against New Zealand in August 2019.
-He scored 103 in a match against South Africa in January 2021.
-He also smashed a double hundred (244) against Bangladesh in April 2021.
-He later again smashed a century against Bangladesh with a knock of 118 runs.
+Karunaratne smacked 122 runs in a Test match against New Zealand in August 2019.
+He went on to smash 103 in a match against South Africa in January 2021.
+Later, he smashed a double hundred (244) against Bangladesh in April 2021, follower by a century (118) against Bangladesh.

 3. Marnus Labuschagne